hydroper-jet/lang/spec/1.0/source/README.md

 # Specification source

-Written in mdBook 0.4.
+This document was written through https://github.com/hydroper/lsbuilder.

 ## Flowcharts

-The flowcharts are made with [Lucid](https://lucid.app).
+Any flowcharts are made with [Lucid](https://lucid.app).